 Final word from sportdoctorlondon about hip pain when running

 Hip pain when running is challenging, as many conditions can cause it.
-If you have hip pain while running, don’t ignore your symptoms and hope it will go away.
-We suggest you consult an experienced sports and exercise doctor who can advise regarding a diagnosis and management.
+If you have hip pain while running, don’t ignore your symptoms and hope they will go away.
+We suggest that you consult an experienced sports and exercise physician who can advise on diagnosis and management.

 Related conditions to hip pain from running: